ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

+# January 22, 2020

+- Gym!
+  - Chest and triceps.
+  - Volleyball.

 # January 21, 2020

 - What are documentation tools?
+  - Documentation.js.
+  - JSDoc.
   - Natural Docs.
-  - JSDoc.
-  - Documentation.js.
 - Difference between installing local and global?
   - Install a module locally if you're going to require() it.
   - Install a module globally if you're going to run it on the command line.
+- Gym!
+  - Back and biceps.

 # January 20, 2020